jasmine97xuereb/optimal-monitor/README.md

 opam install csv
 eval $(opam env)
 ```
-#### To generates a build system, produce the files setup.ml, configure and Makefile, along with some others which can be safely ignored
+#### To generate a build system, produce the files setup.ml, configure and Makefile, along with some others which can be safely ignored
 ```
 cd Tool
 oasis setup -setup-update dynamic